SMALIE/haxdock/server/README.md

 ## Authentication

 Authentication is required for certain mutations and queries.
-The `AuthGuard` is used to ensure that only authenticated users can access protected endpoints.
+The `AuthGuard` is used to ensure that only authenticated users can access protected queries.

 ## Scripts